October 15, 2019

 Charles Jencks Tried to Make Sense of Architecture in a Messy Time

-And he did it through wit.
-The founder of McMansion Hell remembers the humorous side of the great historian and theorist.
+Kate Wagner, the founder of McMansion Hell, remembers the humorous side of the great historian and theorist Charles Jencks.

 Around 2009, when I was a freshman in high school, I finally procured a library card for the local community college.
 This was in rural North Carolina, and while the community college had a better selection of books than the county library, the stock was still rather limited.
 The college basically stopped buying books around the year 2000.
 As a result, the architecture section had a dense selection of books by a fellow named Charles Jencks.
 These books ranged from the very small to the very large, from wordy to the almost entirely pictorial.
 In them were photographs and drawings of fantastic buildings, many of which no longer exist, lists and charts of architects, and down-to-earth writing that brought architectural theory to an eager adolescent mind.